Russians set to back reforms allowing Putin to extend rule | Malay Mail

 “We can ensure stability, security, prosperity and a decent life only through development, only together and by ourselves.”

-“There are a lot of problems in our country.
-And the amendments, they will help solve them, not completely but in part,” Moscow subway worker Vladimir Bodrov said after voting last week.

-“And for me, for my children and for my granddaughter, I think that this is a big plus.
+But Oleg Dubov, a 55-year-old engineer, said there was no need for the amendments or for Putin to be able to run again.

+“We should not stagnate,” he said.
+“I believe there should be change, even if I respect him very much and value him as president.”

-But critics say the reforms are a cover for Putin to extend his rule after nearly 20 years in power.
+Critics say the reforms are a cover for Putin to extend his rule after 20 years in power.

 Chief opposition campaigner Alexei Navalny said Putin, 67, wants to make himself “president for life” and has called for a boycott.

-US Deputy Secretary of State Stephen Biegun said Monday the vote was a “foregone conclusion” aimed at “the extension of (Putin's) rule for what effectively is his natural life.”

-Divided, weakened by years of political repression and with little access to state-controlled media, Putin's opponents have failed to mount a serious “no” campaign.
+But the opposition — divided, weakened by years of political repression and with little access to state-controlled media — has failed to mount a serious “no” campaign.
 Restrictions on mass gatherings imposed by the coronavirus have also prevented demonstrations.

-Golos, an independent election monitor, says it has received some 1,300 complaints of violations, including people voting more than once and claims employers are putting pressure on staff to cast ballots.
+Golos, an independent election monitor, says it has received hundreds of complaints of violations, including people voting more than once and claims employers are putting pressure on staff to cast ballots.

 The Kremlin is keen to see a high voter turnout and makeshift polling stations cropped across the country, including some in buses, tents and on street benches that were ridiculed on social media.

-Putin's approval rating has suffered in recent months, in part over early mistakes in the government's handling of the coronavirus crisis, and stood at a historic low of 59 per cent in one May poll.
+Putin’s approval rating has suffered in recent months, in part over early mistakes in the government’s handling of the coronavirus crisis, and stood at 60 per cent in June according to pollster Levada, down 20 points from the months after his re-election in 2018.

 Analysts say Putin wanted to get the vote over with before Russians — already suffering from several years of falling incomes — are hit by the full economic impact of the pandemic.

-Putin said in a recent interview that he had not made up his mind about whether to run again and suggested part of the reason for the presidential reset was to allow Russia's political elite to focus on governing instead of “hunting for possible successors.”
+Putin said in a recent interview that he had not made up his mind about whether to run again and suggested part of the reason for the presidential reset was to allow Russia’s political elite to focus on governing instead of “hunting for possible successors”. — AFP

-The other political reforms amount to a tweaking of Russia's system of government.

-The president is granted some new powers including the right to nominate top judges and prosecutors, while parliament has more influence in naming senior government officials.